 How fast will your email list grow?

-5% might not sound like much but think about that in terms of the number of extra email signups over the space of a year and it really does make a difference.
+5% might not sound like much but think about that in terms of the number of extra email signups over the space of a year.
+It really does make a difference.
 What’s nice is thinking that if I sat down today, wrote a new post, wrote a content upgrade to go with it, that is going to add lots of new email subscribers to my list – that makes it very motivating when you can see results right before your eyes!

 Well, I hope you’ve been enjoying this blog post series so far.
 A list building series wouldn’t be complete, of course, without touching on that dreaded of all subjects – traffic!
 So in the final post of this series I’m going to outline my best traffic sources, and a few tips as to how to maximise your traffic with minimal effort.